 However, with a high crime rate, Texas’s ability to attract businesses and maintain the workforce needed to power them requires a solid commitment to security.

-Guidance and regulations on security cameras differ greatly from state to state.
-Since Texas laws on video surveillance can be complicated, we’ve compiled a list of frequently asked questions to help you better assess the security landscape.
+Guidance and regulations on security cameras differ significantly from state to state.
+Since security camera laws in Texas can be complicated, we’ve compiled a list of frequently asked questions to help you better assess the security landscape.

 In Texas, taking a photo or video of someone’s “intimate region” violates Texas Penal Code 43.26.
-The code makes it clear that when that person has a “reasonable expectation of privacy,” it is unlawful and called “Invasive Visual Recording.”
+The code clarifies that when that person has a “reasonable expectation of privacy,” it is unlawful and called “Invasive Visual Recording.”
 For example, someone in a public restroom stall or a store’s clothing changing room.

 An illegal recording, a recording with criminal or tortious intent, is a felony and can result in civil damages.
 In addition, Texas is considered a One-Party Consent State, meaning that at least one person involved in the recorded communication must consent.

 In Texas, most counties and municipalities have ordinances, statutes, and laws regarding home security.
 The Texas Occupations Code lays out particular requirements for home security companies to do business in the state or be legally classified as a “home security provider” in the first place.

 Unfortunately, the paper is lengthy and contains many legalese, making it very difficult to comprehend.
 Below are some of the key regulations:

 - Section 16.02 of the Texas Penal Code-State law that governs unlawful use, interception, or disclosure of a wire, oral, or electronic communication.

 - Section 21.15 of the Texas Penal Code-State law outlines the criminal offense of invasive visual recording.